Talent Acquisition vs Recruitment in Workforce Planning

 Let’s take a real-world situation.

 A logistics startup in Tier-2 cities faced high dropout rates among delivery partners.
-Their recruitment process was solid — candidates were sourced, background verified, and deployed quickly.
+Their recruitment process was solid — qualified candidates were sourced, background verified, and deployed quickly.
 However, within three months, 50% of them quit

 Why?